 Again, Flory talks about the façade of imperialism, only this time he talks about why exactly the British are lying through its civilizing rhetoric.
-In Flory’s eyes, the British are in Burma for one thing only: to provide business interests with more avenues of trade.
+In Flory’s eyes, the British are in Burma for one purpose: to provide business interests with more avenues of trade.
 In other words, the entire idea of empire is merely a tool that is used to justify and cover up the extraction of resources from the colonies by British businessmen.
 In this sense, both the British imperial officers and the natives are simply tools of empire, neither one making truly independent decisions.
-And because this system benefits no one in the colony itself, it is easy to see how and why the guilt of empire was difficult for Flory to handle.
+Because this system benefits no one in the colony itself, it is easy to see how and why the guilt of empire was difficult for Flory to handle.

 Another example demonstrating Orwell’s presentation and judgement of imperialism in the novel comes from the end of an argument between Flory and Dr. Verswami.
 After the doctor claims that the British have brought to Burma more than banks and prisons, Flory states, “‘Of course I don’t deny that we modernise this country in certain ways.
 We can’t help doing so.
 In fact, before we’ve finished we’ll have wrecked the whole Burmese national culture.
 But we’re not civilising them, we’re only rubbing our dirt on them.”’
 On the one hand, Flory admits that the British presence in Burma has, indeed, modernised the country.
-Other the other hand, Flory doesn’t see modernisation as a good thing because it is destroying the indigenous Burmese culture.
+On the other hand, Flory does not see modernisation as a good thing because it is destroying the indigenous Burmese culture.
 In his opinion, the British are bringing nothing more valuable to the Burmese than what already exists in their culture.
 The British merely have the resources to impose rhetoric of civilization and superiority onto the indigenous population.
-Again, Orwell raises questions of guilt and moral responsibility through the words of his protagonist.
+Again, Orwell raises questions of guilt and moral responsibility through his protagonist.
 If what the British are imposing is not better than what the Burmese already have, how can one justify the actions of empire?
 Further, if the British are conscious of that fact that what they are imposing is not better than what the Burmese already have, why are imperial officers imposing it?
 From this, it can then be said that the imperial officer, in Orwell’s in interpretation, is not a free individual because he is not able to make logical or ethical decisions.

 The Tragedy of Flory

 Orwell’s judgement of imperialism as a degenerative force is best represented through James Flory, who is driven by his feelings of guilt and moral responsibility to a tragic end.
 In this sense, Flory can be seen as a tragic hero; it is his strong ethical consciousness that is the cause of his deterioration and, ultimately, his death by suicide.
 One way the deterioration takes place is through the relationship he has with Dr. Verswami.
 As previously mentioned, Flory is unlike the other Europeans with regard to his views of empire and the guilt he feels as a result.
-But the disparity is widened and highlighted by the friendship between the two men because it is the cause of much discussion and conflict within the local European Club.
+But the disparity is widened by the friendship between the two men because it is the cause of much discussion and conflict within the local European Club.
 For example, when it is suggested that a spot in the Club should be given to a native resident of the city in which it resides, every member makes a negative comment on the matter except Flory.
 This doesn’t go unnoticed, and once Flory leaves the discussion, Westfield (the District Superintendent of Police) says, “‘He’s a bit too Bolshie for my taste.
 I can’t bear a fellow who pals up with the natives.
 I should wonder if he’s got a lick of the tarbrush himself.’”
 Flory’s feelings become clear on the matter in the next scene when he speaks to the doctor about visiting his house.
 He says, “‘Such a glorious holiday from them … from my beloved fellow Empire-builders.
 British prestige, the white man’s burden, the pukka sahib sans peur et sans reproche—you know.
 Such a relief to be out of the stink of it for a little while.’”
 The fact that this scene takes place at the doctor’s house has the effect of making the views of Flory and the other European men very distinct.

 Yet, even though Flory is known to be friendly with Verswami and other indigenous Burmese, he does not challenge or question the opinions of the Europeans when they insult the doctor or other natives.
 Instead, Flory’s opinions remain hidden—at times, even from Verswami—because of the corruption of empire.
-For instance, after the doctor questions Flory’s views on Empire because he only expresses them in private, Flory responds by saying, “‘Sorry, doctor; I don’t go in for proclaiming from the housetops.
+For instance, after the doctor questions Flory’s views on empire because he only expresses them in private, Flory responds by saying, “Sorry, doctor; I don’t go in for proclaiming from the housetops.
 I haven’t the guts.
 I ‘counsel ignoble ease’, like old Belial in Paradise Lost.
 It’s safer.
 You’ve got to be a pukka sahib or die, in this country.
 In fifteen years, I’ve never talked honestly to anyone except you.
-My talks here are a safety valve; a little Black Mass on the sly, if you understand me.’”
+My talks here are a safety valve; a little Black Mass on the sly, if you understand me.”
 Although Flory disagrees with the racist views of the other members of the Club, he claims that he is kept from expressing them because of the nature of empire.
 The tragedy of this is that his moral conscience becomes nothing but a burden because he cannot act on it.

 However, what Flory tells the doctor is only part of the tragedy.
-The next part of it is revealed a few pages later when the argument has graduated to the possibility of Verswami being elected into the Club.
+The next part of it is revealed when the argument graduates to the possibility of Verswami being elected into the Club.
 After the doctor explains how being elected to the Club would help him escape attacks from U Po Kyin, the narrator claims “[Flory] knew that in all probability, if he had the courage to face a few rows with Ellis, he could secure Dr. Verswami’s election to the Club.”
 This quote reveals that acting on moral responsibility is not completely out of Flory’s hands.
 If he had the courage, not only could he challenge the other pukka sahibs’ views of the natives—and their views of empire—but he could also help his only friend to avoid scandal and hardship by electing him to the Club.
 In this sense, Flory is not forced to be silent solely by circumstances that are out of his control, but by a fear of being further distinguished apart from the rest of the Europeans.
 This leaves him with a sense of guilt that remains with him and tortures him throughout the novel.
 In short, it is the imperial ideology that keeps Flory crippled from acting on his morals, making his tragic flaw the ethics that also make him a hero.